ryanatkn/svelte-intersect/README.md

 ## Todo

 - look more into making the `el` type generic
-- change to `svelte-kit package`
-- change to changesets
 - maybe don't use a table for the API docs, `Library`?

 ## License